takanakahiko/create-gas-clasp-app/README.md

 # create-gas-clasp-app
-Create a Google Apps Script Project in seconds.
+Create a Google Apps Script project locally in seconds.